 The night before I left for my first walk I announced to my family I wasn’t going to be in the house when they woke up in the morning.
 Both my husband and four-year-old daughter laughed when I told them the hour I chose to leave the house.
 5 am.
 I ignored the vote of confidence and set a destination in mind.
 Settignano, 6km through the woods.
 When I think about 6 km now, two years and a half later, I roll my eyes.
 But back then, it meant great effort, a challenge even.

 The alarm clock began chanting at 4 am and I hit the snooze button, already thinking of excuses.
 Maybe I have a stomach ache.
 It wouldn’t be my fault.
 Or, maybe I have a headache.
 Still, plausible.
 Damn it!
 Absolutely nothing hurts!
 I looked at the ceiling for half an hour, trying to come up with some argument to not get out of bed and walk.
 I then turned on my left side and looked at the pre-packed backpack.
-I had a bottle of water, two sandwiches, and mint chocolate for energy.
+I had a bottle of water, two sandwiches, and a mint chocolate for energy.
+Nowadays, that amount of food can keep me going for two days.
 I got up.

 At 7 am, I was out of the house, breathing in and out the chill of a September morning.
 An hour later a text arrived.
 It was from my husband, in awe that my side of the bed was empty and I had set out.
 To understand my family’s reaction here’s some back story.
 I’m not a morning person.
 I’m not even a pleasant person in the morning.
 My brain is not ready for any interaction and I let people know that without any filters.
 It’s not charming, to say the least.
 The other reason for their mistrust is because I am a woman of ideas.
 I get them in my sleep, at the dinner table, while looking absently at strangers walking by.
 I always get excited, maybe I even talk about it for a while and then the thought hides somewhere in the corners of my brain to never be heard of again.
 In the past five years, I broke the pattern and finished every idea I spoke out loud; still, for someone who’s lived with me for the past eighteen, five years was not enough to prove I meant it; especially when my new idea implied doing so many things I stayed away from.